jorcleme/netacad/README.md

 ## Overview

 This repository contains resources, code, and documentation related to the NetAcad project.
 The goal is to support the Cisco Small Business Training Team to extract gradebook data as needed.
+This repository contains resources, code, and documentation related to the NetAcad project.
+The goal is to support the Cisco Small Business Training Team to extract gradebook data as needed.

 ## Features

+- Automatic .env file creation
+- Automatic directory creation for logs, data, and downloads
+- Automatic ChromeDriver management via Selenium
+- Automatic Gradebook data extraction
 - Automatic .env file creation
 - Automatic directory creation for logs, data, and downloads
 - Automatic ChromeDriver management via Selenium